-Risks of a lumpectomy: You may bleed more than expected or get an infection.
+Risks of a mastectomy: You may bleed more than expected or get an infection.
 Nerves, blood vessels, and muscles may be damaged during your surgery.
-You may have swelling in your arm closest to the lumpectomy or where lymph nodes were removed.
+Blood or fluid may collect under your skin.
+You may need other procedures to remove the fluid or blood.
+You may have swelling in your arm closest to the mastectomy or where lymph nodes were removed.
 This swelling is called lymphedema.
 Lymphedema may cause tingling, numbness, stiffness, and weakness in your arm.
 This may be permanent.
 You may get a blood clot in your arm or leg.
-The blood clot may travel to your heart lungs, or brain.
+The blood clot may travel to your heart, lungs, or brain.
 This may become life-threatening.